ngoet/ngoet.github.io/_pages/blog.md

 title: Blog
 permalink: /blog/
 ---
 Welcome to my blog page.
 From time to time, I write on different topics related to data science and coding.
-You'll find my recent posts here.
+You'll find some of my old posts here.

+For more recent blog posts, please visit (my profile on Medium)(https://medium.com/@ndgoet).
 <br/><br/>
 <br/><br/>